Note that this documentation needs to be updated to the latest version.

 }

-Component Face Recognition inputs an Image from Face Detection and outputs an ID to Access Control.
-Just like Face Detection, Face Recognition relies on a component that affects its latency.
-Moreover, another quality named reqQuality is used to determine the recorded quality of the Face Identification procedure.
+Component Face Recognition inputs an Image from Face Detection and outputs an Id to Access Control.
+Just like Face Detection, Face Recognition relies on a resource component implementing a Face Identification procedure.
+This resource component determines its latency.
+Moreover, another quality named reqQuality is used to capture the recorded quality of the Face Identification procedure.

 component FaceRecognition {